Stdela/Mooc_Web_Server_Programming/Spring_Part2_HelloForms/README.txt

-he task template has functionality that allows information to be displayed on the page, and also allows information sent from the page to be processed.
+The task template has functionality that allows information to be displayed on the page, and also allows information sent from the page to be processed.
 However, a form is required to submit the information to the page.

 Execute src/main/resources/templatesthe index.htmlform in the file in the task folder .